 They’re also fairly simple to make.

 All that’s left to do is to deep-fry them until they turn a gorgeous golden color on the outside.
 Serve them with your favorite dipping sauce.
-It’s best with spicy hot Sriracha sauce, in my opinion!
+It’s best with a homemade garlic aioli, or a spicy hot Sriracha sauce, my personal favorite!